Knowledge of muscles can inform your teaching

-In my last article I pointed out the importance of knowing your muscles.
-In this article what I’d like to do is share some examples of how I use my knowledge of muscles, where they attach and what action they create, to help you understand how to use the same information.
+In my last article, I pointed out the importance of knowing your muscles.
+In this article what I’d like to do is share some examples of how I use my knowledge of muscles to help students and to help you understand how to use the same information.
+By knowledge of muscles, I’m talking about where they attach and what action they create.

-When students or other teachers ask me about a particular problem or technique, my mind starts to process what is being described, what I know about the posture, and what it is the student or teacher is after.
+When students or other teachers ask me about a particular problem or technique, my mind starts to process what is being described.
+I think about what I know about the posture and what it is the student or teacher is after.
 In other words, what is it they are trying to fix, achieve, or just understand more clearly?

 My mind very quickly asks questions such as: